masoumim/photo-caption/README.md

 # Security
 Login and registration is secured using password hashing.
 Sessions are secure and persistent using secure cookies.
-HTTP headers are set using the Helmet library and are automatically set by the library to ensure the headers conform to web security standard.
+HTTP headers are set using the Helmet library and are automatically set by the library to ensure the headers conform to web security standards.
 User input is also validated and sanitized by using the Express-validator library.
 Finally, SQL injection opportunites are minimized by using a secure ORM, Sequelize.

 # OpenAPI / Swagger